Database Design Tool

 The Solution

-The Data Model Visual Builder transforms abstract time-series concepts into concrete, understandable structures while preventing common errors.
-Rather than relying on external documentation, it embeds contextual learning directly into the workflow.
-As a platform-level component, it now powers Scheduled Queries, Batch Load, and Custom Partition Keys—with each workflow benefiting from the same cognitive bridge between SQL and time-series thinking.
+The visual builder transforms abstract time-series concepts into concrete, understandable structures while preventing common errors.
+Rather than relying on external documentation, the tool embeds contextual learning directly into the workflow.

 Auto Schema Detection